 Though seldom awarded in New York, punitive damages may also be available if the defendant was extremely reckless or malicious in harming your loved one.
 Punitive damages are designed to punish the party responsible for the death and to deter similar actions in the future.

-Get your free and confidential consultation with one of our wrongful death lawyers in Albany, NY
+Get your free and confidential consultation with one of our wrongful death lawyers.

 As in a personal injury claim, the ability to recover compensation for the wrongful death of a loved one is dependent on your ability to prove that one or more parties were liable.
 Generally, you will be seeking to establish the negligence of the at-fault party.

 Legally, negligence is the failure to take reasonable precautions in a given situation.
 You must prove that this negligence violated the duty of care that the party owed to your loved one.